 Preparation and Purpose

-Your academic performance is a significant factor in our admissions decision, especially your senior year accomplishments.
-Your participation in honors and advanced placement courses and/or meaningful electives demonstrates your commitment to maximize your college experience.
+Your academic performance is a significant factor in our admissions decision, especially your senior-year pursuits accomplishments.
+Your participation in honors and advanced placement courses and/or meaningful electives demonstrates your commitment to make the most of your college experience.

 Educational Background